buckbaskin/buckbaskin.github.io/content/small-gears.md

 # XMods Differential

-Existing XMods use a very compact design that works fairly well; however, it's hard to take apart without permanently damaging it so I've stuck to replicating other designs.
+Existing XMods use a compact design that works fairly well; however, it's hard to take apart without permanently damaging it so I've stuck to replicating other designs.